Call Mon-Sun:

 Insights on Provigil Addiction

-provigil wakefulness effectsProvigil and its generic components have been studied for decades since coming into public use.
-Provigil is FDA approved for treating narcolepsy, shift-work sleep disorder, and obstructive sleep apnoea despite the use of a CPAP device.13
+provigil wakefulness effectsProvigil and its generic versions have been studied for decades since their release.
+Provigil is FDA-approved for treating narcolepsy, shift-work sleep disorder, and obstructive sleep apnea that continues despite the use of a CPAP device.13

 It is still not completely understood how the drug creates the wakefulness effects.
-The research of Greenblatt and Adams suggests a weak inhibitory effect on dopamine reuptake may be at least in part, causative.
+The research of Greenblatt and Adams suggests a weak inhibitory effect on dopamine reuptake.
 While in vivo tests showed no affinity for serotonin or norepinephrine transporters, elevated levels of these neurochemicals were found concentrated in the prefrontal cortex after taking modafinil.
-It is not understood why these secondary effects occur, and research is ongoing.3
+It is not understood why these secondary effects occur, and research is ongoing on how Provigil may or may not affect dopamine, serotonin, GABA, norepinephrine, glutamate, histamine, and other natural neurochemicals.3,15,16

-A person needing to stay awake on the job may benefit from the occasional use of stimulants, such as Provigil.
-The drug is prescribed to help with chronic fatigue, narcolepsy, and ongoing sleep troubles.
-Where possible, it would be even more helpful to find out what is causing the chronic trouble and fix that.
+A person needing to stay awake on the job or stay up all night cramming for a test may feel a benefit from the occasional use of a stimulant such as Provigil, though it is FDA-approved only for chronic fatigue, narcolepsy, and ongoing sleep troubles.
+Where possible, the best approach would be to find out what is causing the tiredness, whether it is occasional or chronic, and fix that.
 Alternative (drug-free) wakefulness solutions and treatments may be of great help without the Provigil addiction or dependency risks.
-For people with a history of addiction, the abuse potential of Provigil or other chemical stimulants can present a significant health risk.4 Alternative treatments provide a safer treatment option.
+For people with a history of addiction, the abuse potential of Provigil or other chemical stimulants can present a compounded health risk.4 Alternative treatments provide a safer treatment option.

 Off-Label Uses of Provigil

 Provigil is not approved for children under the age of 18, mainly due to the dermatologically toxic reactions in clinical trials — yet it is prescribed off-label for ADHD in both children and adults.
 Other off-label uses have arisen such as cocaine addiction treatment, recovery after surgical anesthesia, and treating depressive episodes in bipolar disorders.
-Some physicians prescribe Provigil as an adjunct to make SSRIs more “effective” when the antidepressants alone are not producing the desired result.13
+Off-label prescriptions are largely experimental to see if “this” or “that” will work.
+Some would say this is lazy doctoring, as no attempts are usually made to investigate the why behind the lack of energy.
+Perhaps in desperation, some physicians prescribe Provigil as an add-on medication to make SSRIs more “effective” when the antidepressants alone are not producing the desired result.13

-Provigil can cause mild to severe, though more rare, side effects.
-The FDA has reported on numerous side effects that emerged during clinical trials.14 These are summarized and briefly defined in the list below.
+Provigil can cause mild to severe adverse reactions.
+Some, though rare, can be life-threatening.
+The FDA has reported on numerous adverse effects that emerged during clinical trials.14 These are summarized and briefly defined in the list below.

 • provigil side effectsSJS 8 Stevens-Johnson Syndrome — sheetlike loss of skin and mucous tissues, life-threatening.